Apply for a vehicular access

 - obtain a Section 171 Licence to excavate the highway.
 More information on this process can be found on our road opening licence webpage

 - determine whether there is public utility apparatus that may need relocating or protecting.
-If this is the case the contractor should contact the relevant public utility company, or Scottish and Southern Energy where there are required changes to street lighting
+If this is the case the contractor should contact the relevant public utility company, or Enerveo where there are required changes to street lighting

 It is your responsibility to ensure that your chosen contractor has received this approval.
-If your chosen contractor undertakes the works without a Section 171 Road Opening Licence, Hampshire County Council will not be able to provide you with the evidence of legality for your vehicle crossing.
+If your contractor proceeds with the works without this licence, they would be doing so illegally.
+It’s important to note that in such cases, Hampshire County Council will be unable to furnish you with any proof of legality for your vehicle crossing.

 - Charges